Pulkit-2002/Diabetes-Predictor/README.md

-# Diabetes-Predictor
+## Diabetes Predictor
-Objective - Predict Diabetes using Machine Learning.
+> Predict Diabetes using Machine Learning.

-Prediction of whether the patient has diabetes or not based on various features like Age, Glucose level, BMI , Insulin.
-For the project , data was gathered as well as the model was properly deployed.
-Comparison of various machine learning algorithms on the basis of accuracy_score metric and selection of the best one.
-Creation of a web app using Flask.
+In this project, our objective is to predict whether the patient has diabetes or not based on various features like *Glucose level, Insulin, Age, BMI*.
+We will perform all the steps from *Data gathering to Model deployment.* During Model evaluation, we compare various machine learning algorithms on the basis of accuracy_score metric and find the best one.
+Then we create a web app using Flask which is a python micro framework.

-More info avalaible on my portfolio website.
+> Read more about it on my portfolio and blog website.

+# Installation

+- Clone this repository and unzip it.

+- After downloading, `cd` into the `flask` directory.

+- Begin a new virtual environment with Python 3 and activate it.

+- Install the required packages using
+   `pip install -r requirements.txt`

+- Execute the command:
+   `python app.py`